Trustees

 Trustee

-Chris has been in the legal profession for over 50 years and retired in February 2020.
-His various jobs saw him managing the higher courts department of a law firm; becoming CEO of another firm; to becoming a senior barristers clerk in Leicester then London.
+Chris joined CBIT as a Trustee in November 2017.
+He Chairs the Trading Group Sub Committee.
+Chris was in the legal profession for over 50 years and retired in February 2020 to concentrate on his many charity interests.
+His various jobs saw him managing the higher courts department of a law firm; becoming CEO of another firm; to becoming a senior barristers clerk in Leicester and London.
 There then followed CEO appointments in some of the leading barristers chambers in England.
-Sitting on many Bar Council committees over the years and Vice Chairman of the Bar Pro Bono Unit from its inception in 1995 until 2001.
+He was a member of many Bar Council committees over the years and Vice Chairman of the Bar Pro Bono Unit from its inception in 1995 until 2001.
 After leaving the Bar he set up a legal consultancy to law firms and chambers, which included head hunting, mergers and acquisitions and general advisory work.
 He is the former Chairman of the Board of Directors, the recipient of a lifetime achievement award and lifetime honorary membership all from Birmingham Law Society.
-A careers counsellor at the Law Society Gazette.
+A former careers counsellor at the Law Society Gazette.
 Former Chairman of Governors at a large primary school in Birmingham.
 Former Chairman of the Tercentenary Committee at Birmingham Cathedral.
-In more recent times he has been a hospice lay chaplain and is the communications secretary to his Livery company charity committee.
-A member of MCC.
-Season ticket holder at his hometown football club, Leicester City.
-Liveryman of the City of London.
+In more recent times he has been a hospice lay chaplain and was deeply involved with 22 charities for his Livery Company, the Fan Makers

 • Chris Beynon